bentomhall/nih-system/homebrewery/world/player-options.md

 \page

 ## Barbarian
+The barbarian archetype is common throughout Noefra, and not only (not even predominantly) among the "uncivilized" tribes.
+It's said that the origin of the iconic rage was developed by watching pre-cataclysm orcs tap into primal (but demon-tainted) power through their bloodline curse of blood-lust and anger. [_That's a story I don't believe.
+People have been getting angry and gaining power from it for a long time.
+End of the 2nd Age at the most recent. --IB_] Whatever the origin, the orcs of the Fiach Wood (and those of Wyrmhold) are most associated in the common mind with barbarians.
+Barbarians draw on the primal aether of the Mortal world , often through their emotions.
+They draw that aether into themselves to reinforce their bodies and souls.
+While anger (ie rage) is one of the easiest emotions to do this with, many barbarians wield other emotions.
+Their minds remain clear.
+Some, in fact, treat this as an entirely intellectual exercise as they become the primal embodiment of the blade.

 Presented here are two new subclasses for the 2014 Barbarian class.
 For a different take on the barbarian entirely, see Warden, later in this document.
-The two shouldn't be played in the same party.
+The two (barbarian and warder) shouldn't be played in the same party.

 ### Path of the Stormbound Fist
 Those that follow the path of the Stormbound Fist have an innate connection to elemental lightning; fire and air combined into a destructive mix.
 They often tend to favor unarmed attacks, but regardless their attacks hit with the force of a bolt of lightning.